|Pregnancy food safety

 restaurant

-If you already ate it
+If you already ate burrata while pregnant

 Call your clinician or local advice line if fever, chills, vomiting, diarrhea, severe cramps, dehydration, or feeling very unwell after a risky cheese exposure appears, or if the exposure involved a recalled food.
 If you feel well, the most useful next step is usually to avoid the unclear version next time and choose the safer preparation.